ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Infections or urine leaks after cystectomy or a urinary diversion.
 If a neobladder has been created, a patient may sometimes be unable to urinate or completely empty the bladder.

-Men may be unable to have an erection, called impotence, after cystectomy.
+Men may be unable to have an erection, called erectile dysfunction, after cystectomy.
 Sometimes, a nerve-sparing cystectomy can be performed.
 When this is done successfully, men may be able to have a normal erection.

 Damage to the nerves in the pelvis and loss of sexual feeling and orgasm for both men and women.
 Often, these problems can be fixed.